piumaio/piuma/README.md

 * `webp_lossless` same as `webp` but with lossless conversion
 * `avif` for [AVIF](https://en.wikipedia.org/wiki/AV1#AV1_Image_File_Format_(AVIF))
 * `auto` that chooses the best supported image format by parsing the `Accept` request header
+    * If you add a colon followed by a comma-separated list of extension you can pass a list of allowed extension (e.g. `auto:webp,jpg,png` will only select webp, jpeg and png extensions)

 ```
 https://yourpiumahost/0_0_100:webp/<Image_URL>